×

 Problem

-Finding faster and cheaper ways to produce labeled data for both their offline model training, live prediction evaluation, and verification by subject matter experts.
+Finding faster, cheaper ways to produce signal for offline model training, live prediction evaluation, and verification by subject matter experts.

 Solution

-Labelbox Annotate and Catalog, along with an SDK-driven approach to give their actuaries (SMEs) insights into how the model will generate predictions and evaluate these predictions.
+Labelbox Annotate and Catalog, plus an SDK-driven approach that gives Nayya's actuaries (SMEs) insight into how the model generates predictions and lets them evaluate those predictions.

 Result

-The Nayya team is now able to better visualize their unstructured data and leverage the Labelbox platform to maintain training data quality, save time, and train and test new models to improve their AI-first products.
+Nayya can now better visualize its unstructured data and use Labelbox to maintain signal quality, save time, and train and test new models to improve its AI-first products.

 Note: This post is a shortened recap of a virtual talk from Ishan Babbar, Lead Data Scientist at Nayya during Labelbox Accelerate (Nov 2022).

-In terms of results, the Nayya team is utilizing Labelbox’s data engine to train models faster through more streamlined labeling and enhanced collaboration.
-For data that has never been labeled before, the team has set up a strong QA process within the platform to help speed up their efforts when it comes to cataloging and extracting the data from disparate sources.
-The Nayya team is now able to better visualize this data and use the Labelbox platform to maintain quality, save time, and train and test new models to improve their AI-first products.
+Nayya uses Labelbox as a data engine to train models faster through streamlined signal production and collaboration.
+For never-labeled data, a strong QA process speeds cataloging and extraction from disparate sources.
+The team can visualize its data, maintain quality, save time, and train and test new models to improve its AI-first products.